-Barnwell has a climate for leaning policy which issues a clear set of guidelines in order to achieve a high standard of behaviour and appropriate consequences of these standards are not met.
+Barnwell has a climate for leaning policy which issues a clear set of guidelines in order to achieve a high standard of behaviour and appropriate consequences if these standards are not met.
+We want the best for each student, and we work hard to promote personal responsibility for behaviour, high quality work and successful personal development.